+Here is a helpful list of ways to bless your pastor for Pastor Appreciation Month.
 October is Pastor and Ministry Appreciation Month.
 Do you want to say thank you to your pastor and other church workers, but you aren’t exactly sure what they would appreciation?
-Here are 10 ways to bless your pastor for Pastor Appreciation Month.
+Keep reading for meaningful ideas.

-While I know there will always be those who do not serve to their capacity or people with whom we disagree, I have met many pastors and their wives during my years serving in ministry and can assure you the majority are good-hearted people who are doing all they can to serve the kingdom of God.
+I have met many pastors and their wives during my years serving in ministry.
+I can assure you that the majority are good-hearted people who are doing all they can to serve the kingdom of God.

 10 Ways to Bless Your Pastor for Pastor Appreciation Month

-Here are ways to bless your pastor or other ministry workers, for Pastor Appreciation Month.
+Here are ways to bless your pastor or other ministry workers, for Pastor Appreciation Month or on Pastor Appreciation Sunday.

 1. Date night